LCC-CIT/CS133JS-CourseMaterials/CS133JS_Syllabus.md

 ### Late Work

 - Grades for lab production versions submitted after the due date will be reduced by 10%.
-- No late assignments may be submitted after week 10.
+- No late assignments accepted after Tuesday of week 11, finals week.
 - Code reviews, quizzes and exams cannot be taken after the due date.
   Plan ahead!
 Exceptions will only be made for illness or emergency situations.